 Is Solar Power the Solution?

-Solar panels might be a wise investment in light of a generous federal tax credit set to expire by 2017
+Solar panels might be a wise investment in light of a generous federal tax credit set to expire by the end of 2019.

 Tracking the prices of energy and gasoline is a staple of news reports, but those same reports largely have ignored the steep decline in the cost of photovoltaic (PV) systems—from over $10 per watt in 2000 to around $3.48 per watt in the first quarter of 2015.
 At this price, solar installers say that there’s never been a better time to go solar, and steadily rising electric rates suggest they’re right—in principle.
 However, most Americans are daunted by the perceived substantial cost of a PV system—perceived because the average homeowner finds the incentive-riddled pricing structure of PV systems to be murky, is unaware that prices have fallen dramatically, and is often not sure if electric rates are high enough to offset an investment in solar.